Nephophile06/Beecrowd/README.md

 # Beecrowd
-solution of some problems from beecrowd
+solution of some problems from beecrowd in c